UbuntuKylin/kylin-user-guide/data/guide/engrampa/en_US/index.md

 * Way 3: Delete > select "Files" and specify file name > "Delete"

-As shown below: All the files named 1.png will be deleted.
+As shown in Fig 7: All the files named 1.png will be deleted.

 ![Fig 7 "Delete" to remove specified files](image/7.png)